Defending outnumbered drill to survive desperate situations

 This exercise focuses on coordinating efforts when outnumbered.
 However, this game also covers other aspects:

-• Passing.
-Because of the limitations imposed by the zones and the number of touches, blue players are forced to improve their passing technique.
+- Passing.
+Blue players are forced to improve their passing technique because of the limitations imposed by the zones and the number of touches.

-• Transitioning from defence into attack.
-Constantly hoofing the ball away to defend will make it harder for the defending team to score.
-Therefore the team must move from defence into attack in an orderly manner.
+- Transitioning from defence into attack.
+Constantly hoofing the ball away to defend will make scoring harder for the defending team.
+Therefore, the team must move from defence to attack in an orderly manner.

-• Field awareness.
+- Field awareness.
 Red players must take care of the central area while they press for the ball.
-Because they are outnumbered, red players have to be aware at all times of the position of any free blue player to block passing opportunities.
+Because they are outnumbered, red players must always be aware of the position of any free blue player to block passing opportunities.